mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 ---

 This series is an attempt to learn more about how a real-life "Garbage Collector" (GC) works internally, i.e. not so much "*what it does*", but "*how it does it*" at a low-level.
-I will be mostly be concentrating on the .NET GC, because I'm a .NET developer and because it's recently been [Open Sourced]({{base}}/2015/12/08/open-source-net-1-year-later/) so we can actually look at the code.
+I will be mostly be concentrating on the .NET GC, because I'm a .NET developer and also because it's recently been [Open Sourced]({{base}}/2015/12/08/open-source-net-1-year-later/) so we can actually look at the code.

 **Note:** If you do want to learn about what a GC does, I really recommend the talk [Everything you need to know about .NET memory](https://vimeo.com/113632451) by Ben Emmett, it's a fantastic talk that uses lego to explain what the .NET GC does (the [slides are also available](http://www.slideshare.net/benemmett/net-memory-management-ndc-london))

-Well that was my original plan, but if you go an look at the [.NET Framework GC code](https://github.com/dotnet/coreclr/blob/master/src/gc/gc.cpp) on GitHub you are presented with the message "*This file has been truncated,...*":
+Well, trying to understand what the .NET GC does by looking at the source was my original plan, but if you go and take a look at the [code on GitHub](https://github.com/dotnet/coreclr/blob/master/src/gc/gc.cpp) you will be presented with the message "*This file has been truncated,...*":

 [![gc.cpp on GitHub](https://cloud.githubusercontent.com/assets/157298/12352478/49f74242-bb7e-11e5-8028-5df72943f58a.png)](https://github.com/dotnet/coreclr/blob/master/src/gc/gc.cpp)

 This is because the file is **36,915** lines long and **1.19MB** in size!
 Now before you send a PR to Microsoft that chops it up into smaller bits, you might want to read this [discussion on reorganizing gc.cpp](https://github.com/dotnet/coreclr/issues/408).
 It turns out you are not the only one who's had that idea and your PR will probably be rejected, for some [specific reasons](https://github.com/dotnet/coreclr/issues/408#issuecomment-78014795).

-### Goals of the GC
+## Goals of the GC

-So I'm not going to be able to read and understand a 36 KLOC .cpp source file any time soon, instead I tried a different approach and started off by looking through the excellent Book-of-the-Runtime (BOTR) section on ["Design of the Collector"](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/garbage-collection.md#design-of-the-collector).
-This very helpfully lists the following goals of the .NET GC (emphasis mine):
+So, as I'm not going to be able to read and understand a 36 KLOC .cpp source file any time soon, instead I tried a different approach and started off by looking through the excellent Book-of-the-Runtime (BOTR) section on the ["Design of the Collector"](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/garbage-collection.md#design-of-the-collector).
+This very helpfully lists the following goals of the .NET GC (**emphasis** mine):

 > The GC strives to manage memory **extremely efficiently** and require **very little effort from people who write managed code**.
 Efficient means:
 >